kirby-b/kirby-b/README.md

 Hi 👋 My name is Brodie
 <br>Web Developer
-<br>I've been coding since my junior year of high school and have done the most in Web Development.
+<br>I've been coding since my sophomore year of high school and have done the most in Web Development.
 I am interested in just about everything tech and am trying to learn as much as I can.
 <br>✉️  You can contact me at [kirby.brodie66@gmail.com](mailto:kirby.brodie66@gmail.com)
 <br> 🧠  I'm learning Laravel, Tailwind, and a bit of Machine Learning and Assembly on the side
 <br>🤝  I'm open to collaborating on Websites/Web apps, Software, and Python projects of any kind.